-- If a building doesn't have shower facilities, project teams may select the "No Shower" option for commercial buildings (Typologies include: Office, Retail, Education, Mixed Use / Self-Defined building).
-In Version 3.0, the average shower per day per person may only be entered for Mixed Use typology.
-In Version 3.1, the entry for the average shower per day per person the remaining typologies mentioned above shall be entered for inclusion of water requirements for shower. - Hot water provision can be selected from the dropdown option available. - In selected countries, there is an option for project teams to select the use of bucket baths.
-Selecting bucket bath makes the base case and Improved case shower water requirement equal and will not result in any water savings. - The user can disable bathtub water usage by selecting "No" option for Homes and Apartment.
+- If a building doesn't have shower facilities, project teams may select the "No Shower" option for commercial buildings (Typologies include office, retail, education, mixed use / self-defined building).
+In selected typologies, the entry for the average shower per day per person shall be entered for inclusion of water requirements for shower. - Hot water provision (yes/no) must be selected from the dropdown option available. - In selected countries, there is an option for project teams to select the use of bucket baths.
+Selecting bucket bath makes the base case and Improved case shower water requirement equal and will not result in any water savings. - Bathtub shall be only selected when all the units in the project have at least one installed bathtub. - The user can disable bathtub water usage by selecting "No" option for Homes and Apartment.

-Figure 1.
+Figure 2.
 Selection of shower / No Shower Option in selected typologies in EDGE